rian39/notes/terraforma.md

 # model 5 space-time

 A whole set of time-space elements, composed in/on a score, and arranged in overlapping dials.
 Quite useful.

+## model 6 resources

+has the idea of suction cups that deplete a territory, neutral zones or inter-biomes as potentially interesting; set of operations for combining the modes of action around resources;

+## model 7 recollections